2184 Determining Whether an Applicant Has Met the Burden of Proving Nonequivalence After a Prima Facie Case Is Made [R-11.2013]

 II.
 FACTORS TO BE CONSIDERED IN DECIDING EQUIVALENCE

 Second, while there is no litmus test for an “equivalent” that can be applied with absolute certainty and predictability, there are several indicia that are sufficient to support a conclusion that one element is or is not an “equivalent” of a different element in the context of 35 U.S.C.
-112, sixth paragraph. ** > Indicia that will support a conclusion that one element is or is not an equivalent of another are set forth in MPEP § 2183.
+112(f) or pre-AIA 35 U.S.C.
+112, sixth paragraph.
+Indicia that will support a conclusion that one element is or is not an equivalent of another are set forth in MPEP § 2183.

 III.
 MERE ALLEGATIONS OF NONEQUIVALENCE ARE NOT SUFFICIENT